 Welcome to our Website!

-The CoMputational Mechanics and Methods (CM3 [cubic centimeter]) Group in the Department of Mechanical Engineering at University of Kentucky is a research unit that extensively and intensively develops and applies computational methods (e.g., finite elements and meshfree/meshless methods) to model and simulate real world mechanics-related problems.
+The CoMputational Mechanics and Methods (CM3 [cubic centimeter]) Group in the Department of Mechanical and Aerospace Engineering at University of Kentucky is a research unit that extensively and intensively develops and applies computational methods (e.g., finite elements and meshfree/meshless methods) to model and simulate real world mechanics-related problems.

 The research interests of our group lie primarily in the broad areas of Computational Mechanics and Computational Materials, with research focus in following main topics:

 - Multi-scale multi-physics modeling of solid materials (brittle, ductile);